-Certificates from sample container manufacturers are maintained by ANRA.
-The sample container types used for sampling are as follows:
+The ANRA Environmental Laboratory purchases pre-cleaned sample containers and maintains certificates from each manufacturer.
+The container types used for sampling are as follows:

-- The preferred bacteriological sample containers are the sterile polyethylene 120 mL and 290 mL bottles with sodium thiosulfate.
-The bottles contain sufficient sodium thiosulfate to remove 10 mg/L (for 120 mL bottles) or 15 mg/L (for 290 mL bottles) of total chlorine. - Amber containers are required for chlorophyll a sampling.
-Amber polyethylene bottles are provided by ANRA for samples that will be analyzed by Ana-Lab, or LCRA ELS for samples that will be analyzed at LCRA ELS. - Sample containers used for conventional parameters are purchased pre-cleaned and are disposable.
-Sample containers are either HDPE or LDPE. - Sample containers are purchased from QEC, Environmental Express, IDEXX, or equivalent, provided QC requirements are met.
+- Bacteriological sample containers are sterile polyethylene 120mL and 250mL bottles with sodium thiosulfate.
+The bottles contain sufficient sodium thiosulfate to remove 5mg/L (for 120mL bottles) or 15mg/L (for 250mL bottles) of total chlorine. - Amber containers are required for chlorophyll a sampling. - Sample containers used for conventional parameters are various sizes and are disposable.
+Sample containers are either HDPE or LDPE. - Sample containers are purchased from QEC, Environmental Express, Idexx, or equivalent, provided QC requirements are met.